GIA vs AGS

-While AGS and GIA are well-known diamond grading labs, it is fair to suggest that the former has the edge due to its improved and consistent grading system; the latter has shown inconsistencies.
-AGS's proportions-based cut system is better and more advanced in helping buyers select a well-cut diamond without having to do any extra work or research.
+While AGS and GIA are well-known diamond grading labs, it is fair to suggest that the former might have an edge over GIA due to its improved and consistent grading system.
+AGS's proportions-based cut system is also better and more advanced in helping buyers select a well-cut diamond without doing any extra research.
 However, this issue can be remedied if you know the right proportions for ideal brilliance and fire.
-Please follow our ideal proportions chart and buy a GIA-graded diamond that fits our suggested ideal or super-ideal proportions range.
+Please follow our ideal proportions chart and buy a GIA graded diamond that fits our suggested ideal or super-ideal proportions range.

 How does the shape of a diamond affect its price?

 In short, shapes such as round or oval cuts are bigger in their overall diameter than square princess cuts in each carat weight range.
 For example, a well-cut 1 carat round diamond is usually 6.4-6.5mm in diameter, whereas a square princess cut 1 carat would be in the 5.3-5.5mm range.
 Therefore, it usually takes a larger rough unpolished diamond to get a 1-carat round polished diamond than a 1-carat princess cut diamond.
-Since a bigger rough diamond is needed to cut a 1-carat round diamond, the cost of obtaining it will add up to the overall price of the resulting diamond.
+Since a bigger rough diamond is needed to cut a 1 carat round diamond, obtaining it will add up to the overall cost of the resulting diamond.

-AGS and GIA reports are the same when it comes to the shape of the diamond.
-Nothing, in particular, to worry about.
+AGS and GIA reports are the same regarding the shape of the diamond.

 How does carat weight affect the price of a diamond?